nkabbara/nkabbara.github.io/books/unlimited-memory.md

 ## The Second C: Creativity

 Sound is the least effective way to remember because it's sequential and our mind is not wired attach sounds to other memories.
 So repeating a sound and hoping it sticks is not how to memorize.

+Remember that your imagination is like the pen and the systems (peg, car, journey, etc...) are the paper.

 ### SEE Principle